Anna Brisbin: Early life

 Brisbin grew up in South Carolina.
 She attended the Tisch School of the Arts at New York University, where she majored in drama and completed the Stonestreet Studios acting program.

+Brisbin is the niece of voice actress Grey DeLisle.

 Career

 In 2015, she co-narrated the novel A Tale of Two Besties, written by HelloGiggles co-founder Sophia Rossi.
 She had a voice acting role in a 2016 web series adaptation of the popular video game Happy Wheels, in which she played Janet (the Effective Shopper).
 In 2017, her voiceover challenge series Voice It! debuted on Facebook Watch.
 With fellow YouTuber Tessa Netting, she is the co-host of the podcast Fantastic Geeks and Where to Find Them, which was launched in 2018.

-Beginning in May 2020 Brizzy Voices started to use her instagram to promote crowdfunding bail for arrested individuals In Portland.
+The podcast focuses on fandom culture and various geeky topics, catering to audiences passionate about pop culture and fandoms.
+"Fantastic Geeks" has gained popularity across multiple platforms, including Apple Podcasts and Spotify.

 Brizzy Voices was shortlisted for the Artisan Award at the 2017 Summer in the City Awards, but lost to Jamie Jo.
 In June 2021, Brisbin was revealed to have voiced Gargantuan Squabby in the Vertical Entertainment fantasy film A Fairy Tale After All.